Introduction

 Conduct an internal debrief

-Within days of the inspection, bring together all staff who participated for a debrief.
-Capture what went well, what questions were asked, where the team struggled to produce evidence or articulate the firm's position, and any areas where the inspectors signalled concern.
-This debrief provides early intelligence on likely findings and allows you to begin remediation planning before the formal report arrives.
+Within days of the inspection, bring together all staff who participated.
+Capture what questions were asked, where the team struggled to produce evidence, and any areas where inspectors signalled concern.
+This gives you early intelligence on likely findings and lets you begin remediation planning before the formal report arrives.

 Respond to findings constructively

-When the inspection report is issued, review each finding carefully.
-Distinguish between findings that reflect genuine gaps in your compliance framework and those that may result from miscommunication or misunderstanding during the inspection.
-Prepare a detailed response that acknowledges valid findings, outlines specific remediation actions with timelines, and, where appropriate, provides additional context or evidence that was not available during the on-site visit.
+Distinguish between findings that reflect genuine gaps and those that may result from miscommunication.
+Prepare a response that acknowledges valid findings, outlines specific remediation actions with timelines, and provides additional context or evidence not available during the visit.

 Build remediation into business-as-usual